tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/nn.md

 ##### Args:

-*  <b>`params`</b>: A list of tensors with the same type and which can be concatenated along dimension 0.
+*  <b>`params`</b>: A single tensor representing the complete embedding tensor, or a list of P tensors all of same shape except for the first dimension, representing sharded embedding tensors.
 Alternatively, a `PartitionedVariable`, created by partitioning along dimension 0.
 Each element must be appropriately sized for the given `partition_strategy`.
 *  <b>`ids`</b>: A `Tensor` with type `int32` or `int64` containing the ids to be looked up in `params`.
 *  <b>`partition_strategy`</b>: A string specifying the partitioning strategy, relevant